sara-sabr/ITStrategy/_posts/en/2021-10-05-product-management-part-2.md

 Digital service delivery means using software.
 However, the current DRF format has a gap: it treats software (i.e. IT) as an “Internal Service”.
-Although Internal Services are understood to be horizontal in nature, they unfortunately be interpreted has a “back office function”[^3].
+Although Internal Services are understood to be horizontal in nature, they can unfortunately be interpreted has a “back office function”[^3].
 This disjoints “IT” too much from the Programs.
 We all feel this gap when Programs compete for IT’s attention and limited resources, currently only known to be done as [Gladiator-style project submissions]({{site.baseurl}}{% link _posts/en/2021-05-18-problems-of-project-based-funding.md %}) (or worst, under the table deals that eats up our precious staff’s time and is unseen by decision makers).

 Program Officials’ incentives are results.
-While CIOs’ and CFOs’ are more about integrity and prioritizing over limited departmental resources.
+While CIOs’ and CFOs’ are about corporate integrity, including prioritizing over limited departmental resources.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/program_officials-cio-cfo_with_copyrights.png" style="display: block">